Trump And Biden On Global Issues: From Reproductive Rights To Refugees

 Donald Trump: The Trump administration has donated ventilators and equipment to other countries to help with COVID-19, while USAID and the State Department have provided about $508 million to the U.N. and other aid organizations to help fight the pandemic in more than 100 countries.
 However, Trump refused to join the COVAX initiative, an international effort to develop an affordable COVID-19 vaccine, because of its affiliation with WHO.
 According to WHO, the COVAX effort would be especially helpful for sharing safe and effective vaccines across the world, including lower-income countries.
 Trump's priority is "Operation Warp Speed" — his administration's partnership with private companies to accelerate the development of COVID-19 drugs, vaccines and tests.

 Joe Biden: In a March speech, Biden said that the U.S. will "never fully solve [COVID-19] if we're unwilling to look beyond our own borders and engage fully with the rest of the world."
-His COVID-19 plan includes a global response with USAID, the United States Agency for International Development, at the helm to assist "vulnerable nations."
+His COVID-19 plan includes a global response with USAID at the helm to assist "vulnerable nations."
 He also plans to "re-launch and strengthen" USAID's pathogen-tracking program, PREDICT, which the Trump administration cut three months before the first cases of COVID-19 were reported in China.
 Regarding vaccines, Biden hasn't specifically said whether he would join the COVAX initiative.

 On climate change